texmacs/sage/README.md

 ## Installation
 SageMath is a built-in plugin in GNU TeXmacs.
+Sometimes, the built-in one does not work or does not meet your requirement.
-You may install the latest or the specific version of the plugin manually.
+You may install the latest or the specific version of the plugin manually to `$TEXMACS_HOME_PATH/plugins`.
+The plugin under `$TEXMACS_HOME_PATH` will override the system one.

 For GNU/Linux and macOS:
 ``` bash